tharshan24/pearson-intern-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## NPM modules

+Run `npm install` in the root folder to instal npm dependecies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.